 Compote: A compote is a footed vase.
-You'll hear us using this term to describe our inventory available for your centerpieces.
+You'll hear us using this term to sometimes describe vases from our Inventory available for your centerpieces.
 Here are a few examples from our current Inventory.

 Flip: This is a word we use to describe when we move ceremony arrangements to the reception, or when we have to change the space at a venue from ceremony to reception, like if you're having both in the same room.